kevinrue/GOexpress-original/README.md

 Visualise microarray and RNAseq data with gene ontology annotations.

-Please star this project (top-right corner of the GitHub) if you are using it, you should not be spammed with updates but it will give us an idea of our user community.

-If you do wish to receive updates on the evolution of GOexpress, please click "Watch", also in the top-right corner of the GitHub.

 # OVERVIEW

 This package was designed for the analysis of bioinformatics